WolfoIsBestWolf/ror2-WolfoQualityOfLife/mod-WolfoFixes/README.md

-Various bug fixes that were previously part of my mods.
+Various bug or overseight fixes that I found.

 Better to keep it bundled in it's own mod

-Yes you can turn off Mithrix phase 4 Skip with config, and some other stuff.
+#
+### Fixes the following :

 ## Survivor / Monsters
 Chef Boosted Ice Box not clearing properly.\
-Chef Cleaver Bonus Proc being 2.25 instead of 1.5.
+Chef Cleaver Bonus Proc being 2.25 instead of 1.5.\
+If OilSpill is cancelled, brief fall damage immunity is maintained.

 Mercenary sometimes breaking his legs with M2.

+Artificers Ice Spear throwing enemies around.

 Acrid not having spawn invulnerability.

+Captain Beacons being unable to crit.

-Child being burnable by The Sun.
+Child being burnable by the sun.

+(Off by default)\
-Mithrix Phase 4 being skipable.
+Mithrix Phase 4 being skipable because the game thinks he has 0 health.

 XI Construct Laser not exploding at the end.

 ## Items / Equipment

-Some item tags were changed.
-- Hunters Harpoon missing On Kill
-- Infusion & Nkuhanas AIBlacklisted

-Fixes some wrong item descriptions.
+Corrects/Fixes some wrong item descriptions.

 For Retool, Enigma, Bottled Chaos
-- Sawmerang not bleeding if you don't have the equipment.\
+- Sawmerang not bleeding if you don't have the equipment.
 - Milky Chrysalis flight will always have wings.

 Warped Echo not inflicting Eclipse 8 curse.

+Charged Perferator rolling for crit instead of inheriting like other procs.

-Back-Up Drones not scaling with ambient level.
+Back-Up Drones not scaling with ambient level like other drones.

+Executive Card no longer fails if buying multi shops really quickly.

-Twisted Elites not working on some enemies and all players.
+Twisted Elites not being able to give armor to some enemies and all players.

+Some item tags were changed.
+- Hunters Harpoon missing OnKill.
+- Bison Steak still being OnKill.
+- Planula still being Damage.
+- Infusion & Nkuhanas AIBlacklisted

 ## Gameplay Misc
+Being able to skip right to Prime Meridian by entering 2 portals at the same time.

 Newt Altars will no longer purchasable after Teleporter.\
 Newt Altars will not be purchasable if Teleporter starts with Blue Orb.

-Slayer damage type will increase proc damage as one might expect.

 Fixes Vengence + Swarms spawning one of them without any items.